-✓ The sensor must have been inserted into the flow chamber (see section 4.3, p.
+✓ The sensor is inserted into the flow chamber (see section 4.3, p.
 18).
 The following types of electrical connections to the sensor are available:

 4.4.1 Connection with 0...+/-2000-mV signal output

 The sensor is provided with a 5-pin M12 screwed plug protected against polarity reversal.
 The connection pins are assigned as follows: